HazemAbuelanin/Awesome_Eyes/README.md

 - **Courses / Tutorials / Papers** (practice with guidance)
 - **Projects** (independent application)

-# Programming and Problem Solving Roadmap

-# Programming and Problem Solving Roadmap
+# Programming and Problem Solving

 A comprehensive learning path from zero to hero in programming and problem-solving, following the Trinity Approach: **Books + Courses/Tutorials/Papers + Projects**.